Live · Updates every 50msFree — No signupNTP synced

 DST Indicators

-All times are displayed in 24-hour atomic clock format (ISO 8601 / military time).
-This eliminates AM/PM ambiguity and matches the format used by NIST, ITU, and all scientific timekeeping standards.
-Midnight is 00:00:00, noon is 12:00:00, and 11 PM is 23:00:00.
+All times are displayed in 24-hour format (ISO 8601 / military time), matching the format used by NIST, ITU, and all scientific timekeeping standards.
+Midnight is 00:00:00, noon is 12:00:00, 11 PM is 23:00:00.

 Related Atomic Time Resources